astronomer/astronomer-processing-user-feedback/README.md

 ### 3. llm_retrain_and_rollout

 This manually triggered DAG performs complex champion-challenger analysis.
-Its an advanced example of how to use Anyscale's LLM-Forge tool to fine-tune a model and deploy it.
+Its an advanced example of how to use the operators in the Anyscale provider and Anyscale's LLM-Forge tool to fine-tune a model and deploy it

 > [!TIP]
 > This job runs for over 2 hours.
 Adjust operator timeout settings to ensure completion.